jillesvangurp/es-kotlin-client/manual/crud-support.md

 ## CRUD operations

-Now that we have an index, we can use the CRUD operations.
+Now that we have an index, we can use Create, Read, Update, and Delete (CRUD) operations.

 ```kotlin
 val id = "first"